Chirathep/ALERT_APP/README.md

-# ALERT Social Media App           > ALERT Social Media App
+# ALERT Social Media App

 This application help users stay informetion on the road.